WebMediaSolutionz/silversurfer2/README.md

 e.g. become root or use `sudo` (or use a Windows installer).

 You must be running at least Node 4.x.x and npm 3.x.x.
-You can verify what, if any, versions you have installed by running `node -v` and `npm -v` in a terminal window.
+You can verify what, if any, versions you have installed by running `$ node -v` and `$ npm -v` in a terminal window.

 You can download current versions of these tools [here](https://nodejs.org/en/download/current/).